- General Information

-A hearing or trial regarding Uniform Parentage Act Cases (UPA) may be held in a closed court without admittance of any person other than those necessary to the action or proceeding.
-Please contact the bailiff in the department your case will be heard when you arrive in the courtroom if you wish a closed court hearing.
+A hearing or trial regarding Parentage Cases may be held in a closed court without admittance of any person other than those necessary to the action or proceeding.
+Please contact the bailiff in the department your case will be heard when you arrive in the courtroom if you wish to have a closed court hearing.

-All papers and records, other than the final judgment, pertaining to the UPA action or UPA proceeding are subject to inspection only by the parties to the action and their attorney(s) of record pursuant to Family Code 7643 - external link.
+All papers and records, other than the final judgment, pertaining to the Parentage action are subject to inspection only by the parties to the action and their attorney(s) of record pursuant to Family Code 7643 - external link.

 How to Start a Case

-A Uniform Parentage Act case, or parentage case, is used to officially establish a parent-child relationship between a child (or children) and his or her father.
+A Parentage case, is used to officially establish a parent-child relationship between a child (or children) and his or her father.
 Once parentage is established, the court may make orders for child support, health insurance, child custody, visitation, name change, reimbursement of pregnancy and birth expenses and restraining orders.
 The forms packet used to start a case is: